foonet/foo/README.md

 This package contains the packages for Foo Control Panel.

+    !-END-OF-LIFE-!!-END-OF-LIFE-!!-END-OF-LIFE-!

+CONTROL PANEL: FTP, MAIL, WEB.
+INCLUDE: vsftpd, nginx, apache, fail2ban, spamassasin, dovecot, exim, php, roundcube, spamblocks...
-REQUIRED: Debian i386/amd64 7 wheezy, local website download.foonet.org/0.9.8/
+TESTED ON / REQUIRED: Debian i386/amd64 7 wheezy.

-TESTED: YES
+You need to make local domain: "download.foonet.org" with folder "/0.9.8/".

-U CAN USE THIS AT YOUR OWN RISK.
+And remember: U CAN USE THIS AT YOUR OWN RISK !

-If you see any bug please send all infos at foonet AT hotmail DOT com ..
+Contact me: foonet AT hotmail DOT com

-See, ya!
+    !-END-OF-LIFE-!!-END-OF-LIFE-!!-END-OF-LIFE-!

+Thank you!